Chapter 14. Configuring Saving Changes

-If we need to save changes to a single underlying table, we may specify the target table in the INSERT_PROCEDURE, UPDATE_PROCEDURE, and DELETE_PROCEDURE fields of the QueryList table:
+If we need to save changes to a single underlying table, we can specify the target table in the INSERT_PROCEDURE, UPDATE_PROCEDURE, and DELETE_PROCEDURE fields of the QueryList table:

 In this example, this is a right case as the procedure selects data from a single table.

-You may save changes from an Excel table to multiple database tables.
+You can save changes from an Excel table to multiple database tables.

 However, this requires using stored procedures or SQL codes.

 Here is the procedure used to insert new rows:

 CREATE PROCEDURE [dbo67].[uspPayments_insert] @Date datetime = NULL , @Sum money = NULL , @AccountID int = NULL , @CompanyID int = NULL , @ItemID int = NULL , @Comment nvarchar(255) = NULL AS BEGIN SET NOCOUNT ON INSERT INTO dbo67.Payments ( [Date] , [Sum] , AccountID , CompanyID , ItemID , Comment ) VALUES ( @Date , @Sum , @AccountID , @CompanyID , @ItemID , @Comment ) END GO

 You can see that the procedure has the parameters named as the selected column names.

 So, the add-in just calls the procedure passing values from a new row.

 You can implement any logic in stored procedures.
 This procedure just inserts a row into the Payments table.